BietSoft/brixx.docs/brixx-decision-script/README.md

 ## &lt;Link&gt;

 Adds a `Link` object for the Brixx decision table.
 Can be used for `output` objects.
-Opens a link in a browser window.
+Opens a link in the target browser window.
 The output value must be a valid link (URL) adress.
 Must be included in the `output` section.

 **Attributes**